Azdaroth/Azdaroth.github.io/work-with-me/index.md

 [Read about my experience &rarr;]({{ '/about/' | relative_url }})

+## From first conversation to working together

+1. **Discuss the situation.** We explore what you need, what you have tried and whether I’m a useful fit.
+2. **Agree the engagement.** If there is a fit, I propose the scope, responsibilities, involvement and fee.
+We work through those details together.
+3. **Confirm the start.** We agree when to begin, the initial priorities and what we need from each other to get started.

 ## Tell me what needs to change

 You don’t need to choose an offering first.